 Addressing the 150-plus guests, including local council officials, tourism chiefs and neighbouring businesses, Mr Farron said that Silverdale was a business of which Cumbria should be proud.

-The MP praised the extensive leisure developments at the park, including its pool, gymnasium and spa, which he said were enjoyed both by holiday guests and members of the local community.
+The South Lakes MP praised the extensive leisure developments at the park, including its pool, gymnasium and spa, which he said were enjoyed both by holiday guests and members of the local community.